JeroenDelcour/solarpi/README.md

 ## To-do

-- [x] Use Arduino Nano to monitor power (uses MUCH less power, so better for continuous monitoring)
-    - [x] wire up Arduino Nano to SD card module
-    - [x] Wire up Arduino Nano to current sensors
-    - [x] Write current and voltage to SD card
-        - [x] read current and voltage
-        - [x] get current datetime
-            - [x] It's easy to get the elapsed time, but to get the current time I'll need to sync system time with Arduino when it's initialized
-        - [x] write to SD card in CSV format
-- [ ] write to SD card more [efficiently](https://hackingmajenkoblog.wordpress.com/2016/03/25/fast-efficient-data-storage-on-an-arduino/)
-- [ ] Be able to read logged data over WiFi
-    - [ ] maybe have the Pi request the full data file from the Arduino on demand?
-- [ ] Control Raspberry Pi with Arduino Nano
+- [ ] Use Arduino Nano for 'sleep' mode
-    - [ ] send shutdown signal to Pi when battery is almost empty
+    - [ ] send shutdown signal to Pi when battery is low
-    - [ ] control power to the Pi using a relay controlled by the Arduino
+    - [ ] control power to Pi with MOSFET controlled by Arduino
-- [ ] Try a different 5V (or 3V) converter.
-The current one using 600mW to get 375mW out (only 62.5% efficiency!).
-Maybe a buck boost converter?

 ### Sources